google/WebFundamentals/src/content/en/updates/2021/02/faster-devtools-startup.md

 <<../../_shared/devtools-research.md>>

-## Tl;DR; DevTools startup now is ~13% faster 🎉 (from 11.2s down to 10s).
+## DevTools startup now is ~13% faster 🎉 (from 11.2s down to 10s).
-The result is achieved by removing a redundant serialization.
+TL;DR; The result is achieved by removing a redundant serialization.

 ## Overview
 While DevTools is starting up, it needs to make some calls to the [V8 JavaScript engine V8](https://v8.dev/).